swade1987/simple-go-service/docs/docker-workflow.md

 You will find located in the route directory two files `Dockerfile` and `.dockerignore`

-These files will need to be editted in order to get the application to run inside a Docker container.
+These files will need to be edited in order to get the application to run inside a Docker container.

 HINT: Remember we only want to the application binary to be inside the container.